Sangeerththan/SangGDownloader/README.md

 - [Virtual environment steps](https://docs.python.org/3/library/venv.html)

 # Docker setup
-If Docker is not installed in the system run: sudo apt  install docker.io
+If Docker is not installed in the system install it with below command.
+- sudo apt  install docker.io

 Then Navigate to the directory where dockerfile is located
 1. sudo docker build -t downloader .